wookiehangover/sambreed-dev/src/content/wiki/computers/web-development/building-this-wiki.md

 ---
 title: "Building this Wiki"
-description: "The map is the destination"
+description: "The map is not the territory"
 createdAt: 2023-07-18
 categories: ["Computers", "Web Development"]
 type: 'note'